Books b y Geoff Mynett

 A Gentleman of Considerable Talent: William Brown and the Fur Trade, 1811-1827.

-To be published in the autumn of 2024.
+To be published in the late November, 2024.

 A Gentleman of Considerable Talent presents fascinating insight into the early years of Canada’s fur trade, told through the life of Hudson’s Bay Company trader William Brown.